dialex/start-testing/docs/concepts/purpose.md

 - thinking critically and skeptically when thinking about products and ideas around them, with the goal of not being fooled
 - change perspective
 - Identifying your team's biases and assumptions.
+- Speaking with different stakeholders to detect misunderstandings.

 #### ❌ Sharing
 #### ❌ Communication